 In 2008 Dr. Friese joined the University of Arizona College of Medicine as a member of the Trauma Team.
 In this role he is a Professor of Surgery where he trains young doctors, he is the Associate Medical Director and he is one of nine UAMC Trauma Surgeons that care for the injured in southern Arizona.

 Dr. Friese was one of the Trauma Surgeons who cared for the victims of the Jan 8 shootings.

 Dr. Friese was instrumental in adding Arizona to the National Violent Death Reporting System.
 This allows Arizona to gather, and share with the Centers for Disease Control, statistics concerning violent deaths in Arizona.
 This is an important first step towards finding real solutions to gun violence.

 Dr. Friese is married to Susan Friese.
 Susan, a former nurse, is deeply involved in the Tucson community serving on several boards (Planned Parenthood AZ, January 8th Memorial Development Committee) while also working as a Literacy Program Assistant at Literacy Connects.
-Randy and Susan share their home with their rescued animals (cats Baxter, Agador and Blanca as well as Roxy the 14-year-old golden retriever).
+Randy and Susan share their home with their rescued animals (cats Baxter, Agador and Blanca as well as Cooper the 12-year-old golden retriever).

 Paid for by Dr Friese for House / Authorized by Dr. Randy Friese